bliu8923/dsc180b-project/docs/index.markdown

 ## Results and Findings

+Detailed tables of results can be found in the [appendix](./appendix):

 For all datasets, the best model was SAN, with either LapPE or RWSE applied and occasionally edges added.

 - Most models, except for PSB, performed best without the added edges.
 That means that, in order for the models to learn and generalize well on ALL data (not just training data),